Our second webinar in the WIRC Water Colloquia series features a presentation from Prof Arben Merkoçi.

 Due to the ongoing pandemic, this event will be held online via Microsoft Teams.

-If you are not on the WIRCall mailing list, make sure to register on EventBrite via the link below.
-A link to the event will be distributed to attendees via email.
+Make sure to register on EventBrite via the link below.
+A link to the event will be distributed to registered attendees via email.

 Nanobiosensors for environment diagnostics